Best Focus Apps in 2026

 Endel improves your focus by blocking apps and building soundscapes using data.

-Best for Time Tracking
+Best for Time Tracking: Focused Work

+Looking for some help with your time tracking?
 Focused Work is an iOS & macOS timer application that lets you create sessions with focused time, breaks, and preparation periods.
 You can customize workflows to set up routines throughout your day.

-This app incorporates a timer to help you get into a focus zone and set clear intentions for each task.
-Many people enjoy using Focused Work because it helps them concentrate while offering flexibility to design workflows tailored to their preferred focus environment.
+Many people enjoy using Focused Work because it helps them concentrate while offering ibility to design workflows tailored to their preferred focus environment.
 You can also whitelist or blacklist websites that tend to distract you for each workflow.
 Additionally, it integrates with Toggl, allowing you to track and report your time usage effectively.
-This also works as a good pomodoro timer.

 Focused Work logo